 He (Yahweh) made the MOON FOR THE MOADIM (appointed times), the sun knows where he enters in.(Psalms 104:19)

-It seems very clear that the statutes of the moon along with the stars are used to determine the the moadim (appointed times) of Yahweh.
-Therefore the legal authority of the moon and stars is during the nighttime while the authority of the sun is the daytime.
-Indeed, in Scriptures the days of the month as well as all the moadim are always counted by the 24-hour legal days of the moon, which begin at sunset.
+Moon and Stars Rule Nighttime It seems very clear that the statutes of the moon, along with the stars, are used to determine the moadim (appointed times) of Yahweh.
+Therefore the legal authority of the moon and stars is during the nighttime.
+In contrast, the authority of the sun is the daytime.
+Indeed, in Scriptures, the days of the month, as well as all the moadim, are always counted by the 24-hour legal days of the moon, which begin at sunset.

 For out of Zion shall go forth the law, and the word of the Yahweh from Jerusalem.
 (Isaiah 2:3)

-Seems that Scriptures are rather clear and unambiguous.
+It seems that Scriptures are quite clear and unambiguous.

-Most everyone realizes that the phenomena of the phases of the moon is caused by the moon’s revolution around the earth in relation to the sun.
-This lunar circuit takes about 29.5 days to complete and then the process repeats.
-Our modern months are based upon this cycle.
+Most everyone realizes that the phenomena of the moon’s phases are caused by the moon’s revolution around the earth in relation to the sun.
+This lunar circuit takes about 29.5 days to complete, and then the process repeats.
+Our current months are based upon this cycle.

-The point of completion of the lunar cycle is when the moon goes into conjunction with the sun.
-When the moon begins leaving its conjunction with the sun the rebuilding or renewing of the lunar cycle is commenced.
+The lunar cycle point of completion is when the moon goes into conjunction with the sun.
+When the moon begins leaving its conjunction with the sun, the rebuilding or renewing of the lunar cycle is commenced.

-One should make note of the fact that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.
+No Scriptural Command to See Crescent One should note that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.

 A possible scenario would be that everyone in the general location of Mt.
-Zion/Jerusalem would diligently look for the visual crescent of the moon only to be disappointed by the fact that clouds were obstructing the moon and sun.
+Zion/Jerusalem would diligently look for the moon’s visible crescent, only to be disappointed by the fact that clouds were obstructing the moon and sun.